yecril71pl/cpp-docs.pl-pl/docs/standard-library/front-insert-iterator-class.md

 ### <a name="parameters"></a>Parametry

 *_Cont*\
-Obiekt kontenera, `front_insert_iterator` do którego ma wstawić elementy.
+Obiekt kontenera, do którego `front_insert_iterator` ma zostać wstawiony element.

 ### <a name="return-value"></a>Wartość zwracana